Frank Lloyd Wright Home and Studio: Initial work and house renovation

 The building had deteriorated extensively over the years, both because of a lack of maintenance and because it had been completed hastily; for instance, the library was tilting to one side.
 As such, the National Trust began emergency repairs, including fixes to the windows, walls, chimneys, and roof.
-The project began on February 28, 1976, when the wall in front of the studio's main entrance was demolished.
-At the time, there were plans to have the National Park Service take over the building, and the cost of the renovation had increased to $1 million.
+Work began on February 28, 1976, when the wall in front of the studio's main entrance was demolished.
+By then, there were plans to have the National Park Service take over the building, and the renovation cost had increased to $1 million.
 The federal government had provided a $10,000 grant, and the Oak Park village government provided another $20,000.
 To raise further money, the foundation hosted tours of several Wright–designed houses in Oak Park.
 Ultimately, the foundation raised $250,000 between 1974 and 1980, all of which was spent on urgent repairs.

 Ten to fifteen volunteers formed the building's primary restoration team, out of more than 300 people who volunteered for the Home and Studio Foundation annually.
 The restoration team was variously nicknamed the "Hole in the Wall Gang", because they had destroyed the wall between the home and studio, and the "Saturday Morning Strippers", because they removed old paint from the walls.
 The restorers sought to replicate the original design precisely.
 This was complicated by the fact that no blueprints of the entire complex existed.
 There had been many unrecorded alterations over the years, and certain aspects of the original design, such as the paint colors, had to be analyzed several times.
 The Home and Studio Foundation conducted archeological studies of the original architectural details, and it also commissioned studies of the building's history.
 The foundation obtained documents about the building and interviewed several of the Wrights' surviving children, who often disagreed over the historical details.
 Wright's descendants also helped with fundraising efforts.
 The museum remained open during the restoration, accommodating 7,500 annual visitors by the late 1970s.